Resources

 Policies

-Documentation of the change in family circumstance will be required.
+Documentation of the special or unusual circumstances are required.
 Please note that for cases of separation and divorce, if the parents are filing taxes “Married Filing Jointly,” an adjustment will only be made once.
 Subsequent years will not be reviewed or considered for adjustment.

 Financial Aid FAQs